 'The stars of Unpack My Heart with Words are four survivors of war and abuse whose words thread through Marion Baraitser's narrative.
 Offering both theory and practice, she takes us on an insightful journey as she delicately encourages these traumatised young people to respond to selected literature through dialogue and writing.
 I have a better understanding now of the term 'therapeutic resilience' and huge admiration for the Baobab Centre, its community of young survivors and therapeutic workers.'

 - Beverley Naidoo, author of The Other Side of Truth, Carnegie Medal 2000

 Theatre journalism includes ‘On Throwing Stones’ (Jewish Quarterly), work on the playwright Joshua Sobol who defied the right-wing restrictions of writing theatre plays in Israel, and on Nadine Gordimer (Jewish Quarterly), and many newspaper articles

 Twelve Women in a Cell by Nawaal El Saadawi

 co-translated with Cheryl Robson published in Plays by Mediterranean Women, edited by Marion Baraitser (Aurora Metro Press)

 Veronica, Courtesan Poet by Dacia Maraini (Aurora Metro Press), co-translated with Cheryl Robson.

-Her article on Dolly City (Orly Castel-Bloom) appears in Jewish Writers of the Twentieth Century (ed.
+The article on Dolly City (Orly Castel-Bloom) appeared in Jewish Writers of the Twentieth Century (ed.
 Sorrel Kerbel)